kwantm/webdriverio-e2e-workshop/README.md

 * :in-range (input:in-range) Select all input elements that have a value that is within a specific range

 ## Generating the changelog
-You can generate the changelog by running the cmd: `./node_modules/.bin/auto-changelog -p` See for more information the site (link in the reference section available)
+You can generate the changelog by running the cmd: `./node_modules/.bin/auto-changelog -p -b 100` See for more information the site (link in the reference section available)

 ## Reference material